rhayes777/PyAutoFit/README.rst

 For long-term software development projects, users can write a **PyAutoFit** *phase* module, which contain all information about the model-fitting process, e.g. the data, model and analysis.
-This allows **PyAutoFit** to provide the software project with a clean and intuitive interface for model-fitting whilst taking care of the 'heavy lifting' that comes with performming model fitting, including:
+This allows **PyAutoFit** to provide the software with a clean and intuitive interface for model-fitting whilst taking care of the 'heavy lifting' that comes with performming model fitting, including:

 - Outputting results in a structured path format.
 - Providing on-the-fly model output and visualization.